eugenia1984/english/b1-english-for-developers/22-learn-how-to-use-prepositions-according-to-context.md

 To shows direction or who something is for.
 For example: `The instructions are helpful to new users`. –> This shows the audience.

+### Between

+Between means in the space separating two things.
+Between ... and ... is used to show that something is in the middle of two specific things.
+For example: `The break room is between the IT department and HR`. –> This means the break room is in the space that separates those two teams.

 ---